Seeks to maximize current income.

 3ICE BofA U.S. High Yield Index tracks the performance of US dollar denominated below investment grade corporate debt publicly issued in the U.S. domestic market.
 Qualifying securities must have a below investment grade rating (based on an average of Moody's, S&P and Fitch).
 In addition, qualifying securities must have at least one year remaining term to final maturity, a fixed coupon schedule and a minimum amount outstanding of $100 million.

+Risks: Market.
 The Fund is subject to the risk that the securities markets will move down, sometimes rapidly and unpredictably, based on overall economic conditions and other factors, which may negatively affect Fund performance.
 The value of a security can be more volatile than the market as a whole and can perform differently from the market as a whole.
 Any issuer of securities may perform poorly, causing the value of its securities to decline.
+Poor performance may be caused by a variety of factors.
+Non-Investment Grade Securities.
 Bonds rated below BBB by Standard & Poor’s Global Ratings or Fitch Ratings, Ltd., or below Baa by Moody’s Investors Service, Inc. (or, if unrated, determined by the investment manager to be of comparable quality) are speculative in nature and are subject to additional risk factors such as increased possibility of default, illiquidity of the security, and changes in value based on changes in interest rates.
-The Fund is subject to credit risk, the risk that the issuer or guarantor of a fixed income security is unable or unwilling, to make timely interest or principal payments.
+Non-investment grade bonds, sometimes referred to as “junk bonds,” are usually issued by companies without long track records of sales and earnings, or by those companies with questionable credit strength.
+Credit.
+The Fund is subject to credit risk, the risk that the issuer or guarantor of a fixed income security is unable or unwilling to make timely interest or principal payments.
+Interest Rate.
 Changes in interest rates may affect the yield, liquidity and value of investments in income producing or debt securities.
+Liquidity.
 From time to time, there may be little or no active trading market for a particular investment in which the Fund may invest or is invested.
 In such a market, the value of such an investment and the Fund’s share price may fall dramatically.
+Portfolio Management.
 The Fund is subject to the risk that strategies used by an investment manager and its securities selections fail to produce the intended results.
+Foreign Securities.
+Investments in foreign securities involve risks in addition to those associated with investments in U.S. securities.
+Foreign markets may be less liquid, more volatile and subject to less government supervision and regulation than U.S. markets.

 Personal investors: